RavenousLegs

 Sanchi Stupa, Madhya Pradesh - the best preserved Buddhist Monument of India

 Sanchi Stupa in Madhya Pradesh, a UNESCO World Heritage Site, is hands down the best preserved Buddhist Monument of India.
-Located on a small hilltop in the town of Sanchi in the state of Madhya Pradesh, this Buddhist complex encompasses buddhist stupas, temples and monasteries.
-The Great Stupa of Sanchi is the most significant monument which was built in 3rd century BCE.
-The earliest Stupa was just a a simple brick dome built over the relics of of the Buddha.
-The a history of several centuries of construction, reconstruction, abandonment and restoration, this now stands as an important monument of Indian Architecture and World Heritage.
+Sanchi Stupa is located on a small hilltop in the town of Sanchi in the state of Madhya Pradesh.
+The Buddhist complex encompasses Buddhist stupas, temples, and monasteries.
+The Great Stupa of Sanchi built by Mauryan Emperor Ashok, in the 3rd century BCE is the most significant monument.
+The earliest Stupa was just a a simple brick dome built over the relics of the Buddha.
+With a history of several centuries of construction, reconstruction, abandonment and restoration, this now stands as an important monument of Indian Architecture and World Heritage.

 The Great Stupa at Sanchi, Madhya Pradesh